YarnSpinnerTool/YSDocs/docs/api/csharp/palettemarkerprocessor.md

 ## Summary

-An attribute marker processor that uses a  [MarkupPalette](yarn.unity.markuppalette.md)  to apply TextMeshPro styling tags to a line.
+An attribute marker processor that uses a  <a href="yarn.unity.markuppalette.md">MarkupPalette</a>  to apply TextMeshPro styling tags to a line.